magento/devdocs/src/guides/v2.4/comp-mgr/sut/sut-dev-guide.md

 To install _Node.js_ in your system, check the [_Node.js_](https://nodejs.dev/learn/how-to-install-nodejs) page for more information.

-In case you have MacOS:
+In case you have a MacOS system:

 1. Go inside `graphql-schema-compatibility` folder and run `npm install`
 1. Then, you can execute `npm run unit-test` or `jest`
 1. The tests are inside `graphql-schema-compatibility/test/js/unit`
 1. The string schemas for testing are inside `dev/graphql_schemas`